andrew-stclair/kali-live-build/README.md

 All variants come with **no packages predefined**, this is to make the ISO's as light as possible and the resulting install as clean as posible.
 If you want to add them, edit the file under live-build-config/kali-config/variant-\<variant\>/package-lists/kali.list.chroot

+If you have an idea for one of my variants, I am open to suggestions.
+Either make the change yourself in a pull request or create an issue.

 Clone a copy
 ```bash
 apt-get install curl git live-build cdebootstrap